@supergrain/silo

 const query = useQuery("usersByRole", { role: "admin" });

-return query.data?.map((u) => <UserRow key={u.id} user={u} />);What this gives you: 10 lines of config, works immediately, automatic batching of concurrent queries, Suspense-compatible.
+return query.value?.map((u) => <UserRow key={u.id} user={u} />) ?? null;What this gives you: 10 lines of config, works immediately, automatic batching of concurrent queries, Suspense-compatible.

 What you give up: no normalization.
 The users cached under this query slot are a separate copy from users cached as documents.
 If someone else calls store.insertDocument("user", updated42) — from a detail page load, a socket push, a mutation response — this list keeps showing the old copy of user #42 until the query is re-fetched.
 Same user, multiple copies, drift.